Charelk2/Flinkdink2/README.md

 Math slides now follow a sliding window of ten numbers.
 From week two onward the first five numbers are shown in a random order while the upper five stay sequential.

-## Header
+## Navigation

-A fixed header at the top of every page displays the current week, day, and session along with a home icon link back to the main menu.
+The application now uses a `NavBar` component on the home screen.
+It shows a back/home icon, a centered **FlinkDink** title, and a circular settings button.
+Other screens continue to display the progress header with week, day, and session information.

 ## Accessibility